kmccanless/OAGI-Extensions/extensions_readme.txt

 To set up environment.

-Download and extract 9.5 Full
+Download and extract 9.5 Full OR Download the OAGi-BPI-Platform folder from Github

 Download the CommandAlkon folder from Git hub
 Place the CommandAlkon folder as a sibling of OAGI-BPI-Platform